 If there were a monetary competition between the parental appreciation days, mothers would win outright.
-In 2021, people spent an average of $174 on Father’s Day, compared to the $245 that people are expected to spend on Mother’s Day 2022.
-Sorry, Dad.
+In 2022, people spent an average of $171.79 on Father’s Day, compared to the $245.76 that people spent on Mother’s Day 2022.
+Sorry, dad.

 This article was originally published in 2017; it has been updated for 2023.